mattmcspirit/azurestack/deployment/multinode/README.md

-Azure Stack POC Configurator 1907 - Multi-Node Guidance EXPERIMENTAL ONLY - NOT FULLY TESTED YET
+Azure Stack POC Configurator 1907.1 - Multi-Node Guidance Experimental Support Only - Limited Testing Performed
 ==============

 If you are using an ASDK and **not** a multinode deployment, **STOP** and **[go back to the main readme.](</deployment/README.md>)**